 Broadband Services for All

 Taoyuan initiated the i-Taoyuan Free Wi-Fi 2.0 project in 2016 to optimize the city’s existing wireless network services and expand the city’s free network environment of hotspots.
-As of July 2016, the project has established 647 free wireless hotspots throughout the city.
+As of August 2017, the project has established 921 free wireless hotspots throughout the city with plans in place to expand four high-traffic areas into hot zones with wider coverage.
 Chunghwa Telecom has set up its own network of 5,236 CHT Wi-Fi hotspots as well, distributed in all public areas for use by the general populace.
 In addition to setting up hotspots, Taoyuan has worked with local providers Taoyuan City Telefirst Cable Communication Co., Ltd., North Taoyuan Cable TV Co., Ltd. and South Taoyuan Cable TV Co., Ltd. to ensure that broadband service is available across the entire city.

 Taoyuan is also currently working on an Internet of Things demonstration site for Taiwan.
 As of 2016, Asia Pacific Telecom has established 90 LoRa hotspots in the city to support Taiwan’s first Internet of Things dual network.
 The network is expected to cover all of Taiwan in the near future.